platformio/platformio-docs/advanced/unit-testing/runner.rst

 Local Test Runner
 ~~~~~~~~~~~~~~~~~

-**Local Test Runner** allows you to run a test on a host machine or on
+**Local Test Runner** allows you to run a test on a local host machine
-the target device (board), which is directly connected to the host machine.
+or on a local target device (board).
+In this case, you need to use
-In this case, you need to use the :ref:`cmd_test` command.
+the :ref:`cmd_test` command.

 .. _unit_testing_runner_remote:

 Remote Test Runner
 ~~~~~~~~~~~~~~~~~~

-**Remote Test Runner** allows you to run test on a remote machine or remote target device (board) without having to depend on OS software, extra software, SSH, VPN or opening network ports.
+**Remote Test Runner** allows you to run test on the remote machine or on the remote target device (board) without having to depend on OS software, extra software, SSH, VPN or opening network ports.
 Remote Unit Testing works in pair with :ref:`pioremote`.
 In this case, you need to use the special command :ref:`cmd_remote_test`.

 PlatformIO supports multiple :ref:`ci` systems where you can run unit tests at each integration stage.